Substance Use Prevention

-Mason County Public Health and Human Services support healthy behaviors and knowledge by facilitating the Prevention Education Partners (PEP) Coalition.
+Mason County Community Services - Public Health supports healthy behaviors and knowledge by facilitating the Prevention Education Partners (PEP) Coalition.

-The Prevention Education Partners Coalition began in January, 2014 to address some of the high risks health behaviors and needs in Shelton, Washington.
+The Prevention Education Partners Coalition began in January 2014 to address some of the high risk health behaviors and needs of youth in Shelton, Washington.
 The Coalition has since expanded beyond Shelton to also include North Mason and is made up of a diverse group of community partners and passionate community members dedicated to alcohol and substance abuse prevention.
 The mission of PEP is to support efforts to reduce substance abuse and related harmful behaviors and to increase healthy behaviors among youth by developing and implementing strategies in a culturally relevant and competent way.

 PEP Coalition Meeting Information

 In response to COVID-19, meetings are now being held online.
 For more information contact Ben Johnson at 360-427-9670 x 545.

 - Meetings are open to public attendance and participation: